euiyounghwang/Prometheus-monitoring-exporter/InfluxDB/README.md

 Metricbeat is designed for Elasticsearch, while Telegraf is mainly used with Influxdb.
 The decision between the two is more of a decision between the Elastic stack and the TICK stack.

 If you have the requirment, or might have in the future, to also collect logs and tracing data besides metrics, then the Elastic stack and Metricbeat are IMO a better choice, because the TICK stack(Telegraf, InfluxDB, Chronograf, Kapacitor) is focused only on metrics.

+- Python Client
+  - InfluxDB : This repository contains the Python client library for use with InfluxDB and InfluxQL like SQL statements. (https://influxdb-python.readthedocs.io/en/latest/examples.html)
+  - InfluxDB2 : This repository contains the Python client library for use with InfluxDB 2.x and Flux.(https://influxdb-client.readthedocs.io/en/latest/), Flux Docs (https://datamoney.tistory.com/369, https://danawalab.github.io/common/2021/10/08/Common-influx-period-statistics.html)